GnRH neuron

-GnRH neurons, or gonadotropin-releasing hormone expressing neurons, are the cells in the brain that control the release of reproductive hormones from the pituitary.
-These brain cells control reproduction by secreting GnRH into the hypophyseal portal capillary bloodstream, so are sometimes referred to as “sex neurons”.
+GnRH neurons, or gonadotropin-releasing hormone expressing neurons, are the cells in the hypothalamic infundibular nucleus in the brain that control the release of reproductive hormones from the pituitary.
+These brain cells control reproduction by secreting GnRH into the hypophyseal portal capillary bloodstream, so are sometimes referred to as "sex neurons".
 This small capillary network carries GnRH to the anterior pituitary, causing release of luteinizing hormone (LH) and follicle stimulating hormone (FSH) into the wider bloodstream.
 When GnRH neurons change their pattern of release from the juvenile to the adult pattern of GnRH secretion, puberty is initiated.
 Failure of GnRH neurons to form the proper connections, or failure to successfully stimulate the pituitary with GnRH, means that puberty is not initiated.
 These disruptions to the GnRH system cause reproductive disorders like hypogonadotropic hypogonadism or Kallmann Syndrome.

-Origins of GnRH neurons
+Origins

 In 1989, two research groups independently discovered that GnRH neurons, which in adults are scattered throughout the hypothalamus, do not originate in this region of the brain.
 Instead, they migrate into the brain along olfactory axon fibers from the nose.
 Most GnRH neurons are born from stem cells in the nasal placode (embryonic nasal tissue).
 More recently, it was discovered that a subset of GnRH neurons can trace their origins not from the nasal placode, but from the neural crest earlier in embryogenesis.
 This subset of cells migrates into the nasal placode, where they intermix with GnRH neurons born in this region, and migrate together into the brain.

-Journey from nose to brain
+Cell migration

-On their journey from nose to brain, GnRH neurons pass through nasal tissue, the early skull, and move through several regions of the forebrain before reaching their destinations.
+On their migration from the nose to the brain, GnRH neurons pass through nasal tissue, the early skull, and move through several regions of the forebrain before reaching their destinations.
 Along the way, secreted and membrane-bound molecules guide them in the right direction and help to set their movement speed.
-GnRH neurons that fail to enter the brain, or that migrate to the wrong region, are not functional and can even undergo programmed cell death.
-This failure of GnRH neurons to migrate into the brain is the main cause of Kallmann Syndrome.
+GnRH neurons that fail to enter the brain, or that migrate to the wrong brain region, are not functional and can even undergo programmed cell death.
+Failure of GnRH neurons to migrate into the brain is the main cause of Kallmann Syndrome.
 GABA, which depolarizes embryonic GnRH neurons, slows movement but helps them to move straight along their pathway.
 SDF activates hyperpolarizing GIRK channels, accelerating movement speeds.
-Other guidance cues like semaphorins and HGF regulate movement of GnRH neurons as well.
+Other guidance cues like semaphorins and HGF also regulate the movement of GnRH neurons.

-Movement of GnRH neurons
+Movement

 Scientists have discovered how guidance molecules cause GnRH neurons to speed up or slow down.
 Normally, any calcium ions in the cell are rapidly pulled into organelles like the mitochondria or endoplasmic reticulum.
-Guidance molecules cause the release of these calcium ions back into the cell cytoplasm, where calcium sensing proteins re-organize the cell’s actin and microtubule cytoskeleton, which are the molecular filaments that give a cell its shape.
+Guidance molecules cause the release of these calcium ions back into the cell cytoplasm, where calcium sensing proteins re-organize the cell's actin and microtubule cytoskeleton, which are the molecular filaments that give a cell its shape.
 This causes contractions in the cell (similar to muscle contractions) that link to adhesive proteins on the cell surface, pulling the cell forward.